1. What is the Critical Infrastructure Program?

 10. Why is the Marine Infrastructure no longer being planned in the South Zone?
 Why is the North Zone now preferred?

-Extensive work has been undertaken to progress the Program since the consultations earlier this year.
+Extensive work has been undertaken to progress the Program since the consultations in 2024.
 This includes site investigations, environmental, engineering and operational assessments which have identified a number of important considerations for the Program.

 On the basis of the findings from the various investigations and studies, it has been determined that the initial proposal to locate marine infrastructure in the South Zone is not viable, for the following reasons: